pableraas/ELP/README.md

 - Real-time combat system.
 - Quest and reward system.
 - Character progression and equipment system.
-- Detailed open-world map with interactive elements.
+- Detailed open-world with interactive elements.

 **Technologies Used**
 The project was built using Unreal Engine 5 and includes advanced features like Blueprints, behavior trees, animation blueprints.